 A qualified health care provider is an individual who by education, training, and licensure/regulation performs a professional service within his/her scope of practice and reports a professional service.
 These providers are distinct from 'clinical staff' (e.g., physical therapy aide or speech language assistant).
 A clinical staff member is a person who works under the supervision of a qualified health care provider and who is allowed by law or regulation to perform or assist in the performance of a specified professional service.
-Examples of qualified health care provider specified professional service, physical therapists, occupational therapists, physician assistants, speech therapists, physical therapist assistants, and occupational therapy assistants.
+Examples of qualified health care providers for the purpose of this policy include chiropractors, physical therapists, occupational therapists, physician assistants, speech therapists, physical therapist assistants, and occupational therapy assistants.